 When King Solomon became a king in Israel, he applied his own wisdom to rule in his kingdom to strive for and obtain peace instead of trusting in the directive of righteousness of Almighty God.
 God had earlier commanded the Israelites not to join themselves in marriage with the foreign women.
 “Neither shalt thou make marriages with them; thy daughter thou shalt not give unto his son, nor his daughter shalt thou take unto thy son.
 For they will turn away thy son from following me, that they may serve other gods: so will the anger of the LORD be kindled against you, and destroy thee suddenly.”
 (Deuteronomy 7:3-4 KJV) The king thought that if he married the daughters of all the powerful kings around the nation of Israel, their fathers will not go into war against Israel.
 “But king Solomon loved many strange women, together with the daughter of Pharaoh, women of the Moabites, Ammonites, Edomites, Zidonians, and Hittites; Of the nations concerning which the LORD said unto the children of Israel, Ye shall not go in to them, neither shall they come in unto you: for surely they will turn away your heart after their gods: Solomon clave unto these in love.”
 (1 Kings 11:1-2)

-O Lord, grant me the grace not to lean unto my own understanding.
-Let me wholeheartedly trust you so that you may direct my path in Jesus name.
+Prayer: O Lord, grant me the grace to humble myself before your throne of grace and put You in the center of my life.
+Empower me with the enlightened heart so that I will not lean my own understanding.
+Let me wholeheartedly trust in your wisdom so that you may direct my path in Jesus name.
 Empower me to yield in obedience to your divine guidance in Jesus name, Amen